nuejs/nue/packages/nuejs.org/docs/reactivity.md

 ### Echoes from the jQuery era
 The simplest way to add reactivity to your page is to grab an element with `document.querySelector` and work directly with the DOM element.
 That's progressive enhancement to it's finest.
 And if you do that often, it's a nice trick to assign the call to a dollar character.

+[code numbered]
-The all-mighty `$` is back!
-Massive credits to *John Resig* and his API design mastery.
+  // The all-mighty `$` is back
+  export function $(query, root=document) {
+  >  return root.querySelector(query)
+  }

+  // $$ to return multiple DOM nodes export function $$(query, root=document) {
+    return [ ...root.querySelectorAll(query)]
+  }

 ## Types of reactivity

+[.grid item="card"]
   ### Page transitions
   Using CSS view transitions for smoother page switching
+  ---

   ### In-page effects
   Adding page-level effects with modern CSS and JavaScript
+  ---

   ### Reactive islands
-Choose between web components, reactive components, and isomorphic components
+  Choose between web-, reactive-, or isomorphic components